fourcolors/bright_wheel_email/README.md

 # Brightwheel Email Server
 ## Setup
----

 This project was created in Ruby on Rails.
 It's recommended you use Ruby `2.4.1p111`.
 If you have rebenv, you may want to `rbenv install 2.4.1` then `rbenv local 2.4.1`.

- Now its as easy as `bin/bundle install`, `bin/rails s` then send request to `http://locahost:3000/email` and bob's your uncle.
+then...

+- from the projects root, `cp .env.local .env`
+- fill in the `.env` with correct API keys
+- `bin/bundle install`
+- `bin/rails s`
-NOTE: You may need to `bin/rake db:migate` even though nothing is persisted.
+- `bin/rake db:migrate` (you might need this even though nothing is persisted)

 ## Project Overview
 ### Testing